What $10M+ Revenue Experience Taught Us

 Acquiring a new customer costs 5-7x more than retaining an existing one.
 Yet most businesses invest 90% of their budget in acquisition and 10% in retention.

-At Growth Lab, we push our eCommerce clients to aim for 40%+ revenue from returning customers.
+At GrowthLab, we push eCommerce clients to track the share of revenue coming from returning customers, not just the cost of the next first purchase.
 The tools: email marketing, loyalty programs, and exceptional customer experience.

 9. Bilingualism in Canada Is Not Optional